 It also helps you manage your stress better, thereby helping your brain focus on what’s at hand.

-One of the greatest matcha green tea blend benefits is that the combination of caffeine and L-theanine, which does wonders for concentration by increasing the activity of alpha-waves in the brain.
-This help in relaxin the person and induces mental clarity and a more focussed mind.
+One of the greatest matcha green tea blends benefits is the combination of caffeine and L-theanine, which does wonders for concentration by increasing the activity of alpha waves in the brain.
+This help in relaxing the person and induces mental clarity and a more focused mind.

-Matcha green tea contains health-promoting compounds, especially high in epigallocatechin-3-gallate (EGCG), a type of catechin that has been shown to have powerful anti-carcinogenic properties and to reduce the risk of certain type of cancers.
-Drinking matcha regularly also helps in improving the immunity and keeping it in shape.
+Matcha green tea contains health-promoting compounds, especially high in epigallocatechin-3-gallate (EGCG), a type of catechin that has been shown to have powerful anti-carcinogenic properties and to reduce the risk of certain types of cancers.
+Drinking matcha regularly also helps in improving immunity and keeping it in shape.